 Although Rotties and Dobies share many similar characteristics and qualities, they’re also very different in many ways.
 Here’s everything that’s different between the two dog breeds.

 If you’ve seen enough Doberman Pinschers in your life, you know that their facial features stand out.
-Specifically, the ears.
+It’s especially unique around the ears.
+Read more about Doberman ear cropping here.

 With their long, pointy and erect ears, Dobermans were not born like that.
-Instead, their ears were cropped sometime in puppyhood – usually between weeks 8 and 12.
+Instead, their ears are cropped sometime in puppyhood – usually between weeks 8 and 12.

 According to the Spruce Pets, this procedure must be done by a licensed veterinarian.
-Plus, the procedure requires general anesthesia.
+In addition, the procedure requires general anesthesia.
 The post recovery process takes around 1 to 2 months.

 Ear cropping is similar to tail docking, in the sense that it’s a surgical procedure done mainly for cosmetic purposes.
 In other words, to achieve a specific look of the breed standard.

 You can certainly make an argument that both Rottweilers and Dobermans are popular dog breeds, at least in the United States.
-However, the Rottie is far more popular than the Doberman.
+However, according to AKC’s breed registry, Rottweiler is far more popular than the Doberman.

 In the American Kennel Club’s ranking of most the popular breeds, the Rottweiler has consistently made the top 10.
 In fact, more often than not, they’re at the number 8 spot for popularity.

-The biggest different in temperament is that Dobermans are more serious dogs.
-Sure, they can be affectionate and loving, but they’re consistently alert, vigilant and always observing the environment.
+The biggest difference in temperament is that the Doberman is a much more serious dog.
+Sure, they can be affectionate and loving like the Rottweiler, but they’re consistently alert, vigilant and will always be observing their surroundings.

 My dobie struggles between taking naps and being vigilant.
 Someone once told me that Dobermans sleep with one eye open.
 Now I know what they mean.– Grandala (Reddit User)

 There’s a reason why Doberman Pinschers are so great at anticipating threats and potential danger.
+It’s no coincidence why they’re popular guardians.
 They didn’t become one of the world’s best guard dogs by being carefree and laid back.

 The Rottweiler is alert as well, but not to the degree of the Doberman.
-Rather, they’re not as serious and more playful with a bit of a silly side.
+In addition, they’re not as serious and have a more playful side with a bit of a silliness.

 In addition, Rottweilers are typically more docile than Dobermans.
-They’re more laid back and aren’t always surveying their territory.
-However, when it’s time to be serious, they quickly become different dogs.
+Rottweilers are more laid back and aren’t always surveying their territory.
+However, when it’s time to be serious (a threat appears), they quickly become different dogs.

-When it comes to personality and temperament, individual dogs can vary quite a bit.
-Not all Dobermans and Rottweilers will have the same generalized temperament.
-Still, this is what we hear from the owners.
+When it comes to personality and temperament, individual dogs will vary quite a bit.
+Not all Dobermans and Rottweilers will have this same generalized temperament.
+Plus, owner training and family situation can greatly affect temperaments.

-Both dog breeds are big, muscular dogs.
-Even so, the frame and build of the two dogs are very different.
+Yes, there are some similarities in physical traits between the two dogs.
+Both dog breeds are big, yet muscular dogs.
+But even so, the frame and build of the two dogs are very different.

-Rottweilers are considerably bigger, coming in at 80 to 135 pounds.
-Furthermore, they can stand as tall as 27 inches.
+Rottweilers are considerably heavier dogs, coming in at 80 to 135 pounds.
+In addition, they can grow up to be as tall as 27 inches.
 Doberman Pinschers weigh just 60 to 100 pounds, but can grow up to 28 inches in height.

 So while Dobermans are slightly taller, Rottweilers weigh a considerable amount more.
 That’s because Rottweilers are built with a more stocky and heavy frame.
-Dobermans are much more lean with a thinner frame.
+On the other hand, Dobermans are much leaner with a thinner frame.

 The Dobie’s body is more compact and square, which some believe say looks more noble and graceful.
 In contrast, Rottweilers have a typical heavy-bone frame that you see with most mastiff-type breeds.

-Other than the coat color, the appearance of both dog breeds are drastically different.
+Other than the coat color, the appearance of both dog breeds seem to be drastically different.
+No one will mistaken these dog breeds for one another.

 After taking a deeper look at the similarities and differences between the two, which do you pick?
 Both dogs have their own charm and there really is no easy choice.